Last updated on October 12, 2024

 With Photoshop

-To correct an image in DxO ViewPoint when working with Adobe Photoshop, launch the application by selecting Filters > DxO Labs > DxO ViewPoint 4.
+To correct a JPEG or TIFF image in DxO ViewPoint when working with Adobe Photoshop, launch the application by selecting Filters > DxO Labs > DxO ViewPoint 5.

 With Photoshop Elements

-To correct an image in DxO ViewPoint when working with Adobe® Photoshop Elements, launch the application by selecting Filters > DxO Labs > DxO ViewPoint 4.
+To correct a JPEG or TIFF image in DxO ViewPoint when working with Adobe® Photoshop Elements, launch the application by selecting Filters > DxO Labs > DxO ViewPoint 5.

 With DxO PhotoLab